gitomator/gitomator-classroom/README.md

 # ...
 ```

-The `bin/task/setup_teams` will read the configuration file, create any missing team and team membership, and update existing members' roles.

- > _Note:_ This command will not delete teams or remove team memberships.
+ > _Note:_ This command will update team members' roles, but will not delete teams or remove memberships.

 ### Using `bin/console`